Andy4495/emulator-8-bit/README.md

 ## Implementation Details

-The emulator was developed with Ubuntu 20.04 and gcc version 9.4.0 (using [WSL 2][26]) and MacOS Ventura with clang version 12.0.0.
+The emulator was developed using Ubuntu 20.04 with gcc version 9.4.0 (by way of [WSL 2][26]) and MacOS Ventura with clang version 12.0.0.

-It is also known to be compatible with Ubuntu 22.04 and gcc version 11.3.0.
+It is also known to be compatible with Ubuntu 22.04 and gcc version 11.3.0 (the environment run with GitHub Actions).

 I have not tried it on other platforms, but there is no machine dependent code.
 It should work as-is (or with minimal changes) on other unix-like platforms and compiler versions.